Tommy John Surgery

 The UCL is located on the inside of the elbow.
 It connects the bone of the upper arm (humerus) to a bone in the forearm (ulna).

 Anyone can get a UCL injury from repetitive stress to the elbow or from trauma.
-But "throwing" athletes have the highest risk.
+But throwers have the highest risk.
 That's because throwing motions that twist and bend the elbow put extreme stress on the ligament.

-Over time, the UCL can develop microscopic or large tears.
+Over time, the UCL can develop tiny or large tears.
 The ligament stretches and lengthens to the point where it can't hold the bones tightly enough during throwing activities.